-- Formal reporting to parents three times a year either in the form of a written report or a parent consultation evening where parents' make an appointment to meet with their child's/children's teachers and discuss their progress. - Three times a year SEND review meetings. - School website and class blogs(via the school Seesaw app) inform parents what has been happening in the wider curriculum. - Regular newsletters to parents - Home Learning sent home each half term - Friday blog about next week's learning via Seesaw - Daily learning via Seesaw - Inviting parents to VVE events and LCC outcomes.
+- Formal reporting to parents three times a year either in the form of a written report or a parent consultation evening where parents' make an appointment to meet with their child's/children's teachers and discuss their progress. - Three times a year SEND review meetings. - School website and class blogs(via the school Seesaw app) inform parents what has been happening in the wider curriculum. - Regular newsletters to parents - Home Learning sent home each half term - Friday blog about next week's learning via Seesaw - Daily learning via Seesaw - Inviting parents to VVE events and learning outcomes e.g BOLT(Bringing our learning together).